Sea Moss Benefits | Trending Uses & Honest Review

 1) Prebiotic for Gut Health

-As mentioned, sea moss isn't typically consumed like other seaweeds like dulse, nori or sea lettuce.
+As mentioned, sea moss isn't typically consumed like other seaweeds such as dulse, nori or sea lettuce.
 This is due to its rubbery inedible texture as well as very mucilaginous nature which is apparent when soaked and blended.

 Sea moss can be a beneficial edible seaweed gel to add to smoothies or protein shakes to provide a PREBIOTIC FIBER via its long-chain sugars known as POLYSACCHARIDES.
 With similar properties to that of aloe vera gel, it is a noteworthy option for improving and/or maintaining overall gut health and bowel regularity.